What are Kissing Bugs

 Chagas disease has been sounding alarm among the Doctors all over the World.
 This parasite is found mainly in rural areas of Latin America, where it is transmitted to humans mainly through infected feces of triatomine bedbugs or Kissing bugs.
 According to a report by the American Doctors, this disease is increasingly common in the United States, Canada, Europe and Japan.

 If left untreated, Chagas disease can causes serious cardiac or intestinal complications in about thirty percent of patients.
 These complications can sometimes lead to heart failure and sudden death.
-According to World Health Organisation this disease causes over twelve thousand deaths every year and that there are 8 million infected people in the world.
+According to World Health Organization this disease causes over twelve thousand deaths every year and that there are 8 million infected people in the world.
 Due to very less information available about the Chagas disease only 1% people are able to have a diagnosis and get proper treatment.

 Below are some stats about the cases infected with Chagas in some Countries: